AdelaideBaron/womenintechevents.github.io/README.md

 - Appending valid entries to `events.json` and `courses.json`
 - Committing updates to this repo

-If you're curious about how it works, check the [GitHub Actions workflow](.github/workflows/update.yml).
+If you're curious about how it works, check the [GitHub Actions workflow](.github/workflows/get-event-course-submissions.yml)

 ---

 ## 🧑‍💻 Contributing to the Codebase

-If you'd like to contribute to the code (not event data), feel free to:
+If you'd like to contribute to the code (not just course/event data), feel free to:

 1. Fork this repo
 2. Create a branch in your fork
 3. Make your changes
 4. Open a pull request back to this repo
-   _(Request @adelaidebaron as a reviewer if needed)_
+   _(Request @adelaidebaron as a reviewer)_

 ---

+# Development

 ## 🖥 Local Development